Dancing with the Stars (American TV series)

-Dancing with the Stars is an American dance competition television series that premiered on June 1, 2005, on ABC.
-It is the U.S. version of the UK series Strictly Come Dancing, and one of several iterations of the Dancing with the Stars franchise.
-The show pairs celebrities with professional dancers.
-Each couple performs predetermined dances and competes against the others for judges' points and audience votes.
-The couple receiving the lowest combined total of judges' points and audience votes is eliminated each week until only the champion dance pair remains.
+Dancing with the Stars is an American reality dance competition television series that premiered on ABC on June 1, 2005.
+It is the American version of the British contest program Strictly Come Dancing, and is part of its international franchise.
+The series pairs celebrities with professional dancers to perform primarily Latin and ballroom dance routines.
+Each couple competes against the others for judges' points and audience votes.
+The couple receiving the lowest combined total of judges' points and audience votes is usually eliminated each week until only the champion dance pair remains.
+Since the thirty-second season in 2023, the series has been hosted by Alfonso Ribeiro and Julianne Hough, with Carrie Ann Inaba, Derek Hough, and Bruno Tonioli serving as judges.

-The show was hosted by Tom Bergeron from its inception until 2019.
-Lisa Canning was co-host in the first season, Samantha Harris co-hosted seasons two through nine, Brooke Burke-Charvet in seasons ten through seventeen, and Erin Andrews from season eighteen through twenty-eight.
-From seasons 29 through 31, Tyra Banks served as host of the show.
-Starting with season 31, Alfonso Ribeiro joined as co-host.

-The 30th season of the show aired September–November 2021.
-On April 8, 2022, it was announced that, beginning with the 31st season, Dancing with the Stars would move from ABC to Disney+.
+In April 2022, it was announced that, beginning with the thirty-first season, Dancing with the Stars would move from ABC to Disney+.
+Since season thirty-two, the series has streamed live on both ABC and Disney+ simultaneously.
+The thirty-fourth season premiered on September 16, 2025.

 Cast

 Hosts

-Tom Bergeron (who was also hosting America's Funniest Home Videos, also on ABC, at the time of the show's debut) was the host for the show's first 28 seasons, beginning with its premiere in 2005.
+Tom Bergeron (who was also hosting America's Funniest Home Videos, also on ABC, at the time of the show's premiere) was the host for the show's first 28 seasons, beginning with its premiere in 2005.
 In season 1, his co-host was Lisa Canning.
-She was replaced by Samantha Harris for seasons 2 through 9 (2006–2009), who was then replaced by Brooke Burke-Charvet from seasons 10 through 17 (2010–2013).
-Erin Andrews took over as co-host starting in season 18 (2014).
-Drew Lachey served as a temporary replacement for Harris during season 5 (2007) during her absence for 3 weeks due to maternity leave.
-Leah Remini filled in for Andrews in week 6 of season 19, due to commitments with the 2014 World Series and filled in for her again in weeks 6 and 7 of season 21 for the 2015 World Series.
-Season 19 champion Alfonso Ribeiro filled in for Bergeron on week 4 of season 21, when Bergeron was absent to be with his ailing father.
+She was subsequently replaced by Samantha Harris for seasons 2 through 9 (2006–2009), who was then replaced by Brooke Burke-Charvet from seasons 10 through 17 (2010–2013).
+Erin Andrews served as co-host from season 18 through 28 (2014–2019).

-On July 13, 2020, Bergeron announced in a tweet that he had been let go from the series.
-ABC and BBC Studios made an official announcement shortly afterwards saying Andrews would also be exiting the program.
+On July 13, 2020, Bergeron announced in a tweet that he had been dismissed from the series.
+ABC and BBC Studios made an official announcement shortly afterward saying Andrews would also be leaving the program.
 The following day, model and host Tyra Banks was announced to be joining the show as host in addition to serving as an executive producer for the twenty-ninth season.
-On July 14, 2022, it was announced that Ribeiro would join Banks as co-host for the thirty-first season.
-On March 17, 2023, it was revealed that Banks would be leaving the show, prior to season 32.
+On July 14, 2022, it was announced that Alfonso Ribeiro would join Banks as co-host for the thirty-first season.
+On March 17, 2023, it was revealed that Banks would be leaving the show prior to the thirty-second season.
+Three days later, it was announced that Julianne Hough would be joining as co-host for season 32, while Ribeiro was elevated to main host.